Get all the latest data for Ethiopia

 So, is now a good time?

-This is not financial or investment advice, we don't know your personal situation, and everyone should do their own research before making any property decision.
+This is not financial or investment advice, we do not know your personal situation, and you should always do your own checks before buying property in Ethiopia.

 Is it smart to buy now in Ethiopia, or should I wait as of 2026?